jfpuget/Kaggle/WebTrafficPrediction/README.md

 Process to reproduce the solution:

-* clone this repository
+* Clone the Kaggle repository

-* create a /submissions directory under the Kaggle directory
+* Download competition datainto the Kaggle/input directory

-* create a /input directory under the Kaggle directory, and download competition data stage 2 into it
+* Go to the Kaggle/WebTrafficPrediction directory

-* run the keras-kf-12-stage2-sept-10.ipynb notebook.
+* Run the keras-kf-12-stage2-sept-10.ipynb notebook.
 This trains the base deep learning model and computes predictions from it.
 This should produce several files in the submissions directory, including:
      * keras_kf_12_stage2_sept_10_train.csv
      * keras_kf_12_stage2_sept_10_test.csv

 * The file keras_kf_12_stage2_sept_10_test.csv is my first submission.
 It scores 36.91121 and would have got the 4th rank overall.

-* run Pred_11-stage2-sept-10.ipynb notebook.
+* Run the Pred_11-stage2-sept-10.ipynb notebook.
 This creates a median based model and computes predictions out of it.
 It should produce files in the submissions directory, including:
     * pred_10_stage2_sept_10_train.csv
     * pred_10_stage2_sept_10_test.csv